-For a list of events coming to the Yuba Theatre and all Sierra County Arts Council venues, see the Coming Events page.
+For a list of events coming to the Yuba Theatre and all Sierra County Arts Council venues, see the Events Calendar page.

 The Yuba Theatre is located in Downieville, the county seat of Sierra County.
 Originally a movie house, the theater has been operated as an arts venue by the Sierra County Arts Council since 1996.
 Using volunteer labor exclusively, the Arts Council has added a fully functional stage and tech booth, as well as a number of other amenities.

 With its 184 seats, the Yuba Theatre is the only fixed-seat theater in Sierra County.
 Many community events, including movies, film festivals, musical presentations, dance classes, school drama and community theater productions, book signings, slide shows, lectures, conferences, and meetings have been held there in its long history.

 The Yuba Theatre is located at 212 Main St, Downieville.
 See map.

 (based on interviews by Karen Donaldson with Ray Brett and Betty Smart)